 Fancy yourself as a future solicitor or barrister?
 Working at a law firm can give you an insight into their everyday lives and how hard they have to work to win a case.

 Are you creative?
 A marketing firm work placement could be a good option for you.
-Marketing can span many verticals so there’s a good opportunity to learn many skills at a marketing agency.
+Working in marketing can lead to many jobs roles including SEO technician, Facebook marketing consultant, Google PPC expert and many more.

 An advertising agency will give you a chance to be both creative and analytical.
 If you are creative or good with numbers then working with an advertising agency could be a good option for your work placement.